 Not far from Verona and Lake Garda exists a gentle world of vineyards shadowed by the mountains of the Dolomites.
 This is the land of Valpolicella wine...

-Without a doubt try to stay at the Monte Tondo, the place is quite a legend and you will need to book early but, if you are lucky enough to get in, you won’t regret it.
-The Monte Tondo is a perfect base for exploring not only the Valpolicella wine route but also the Soave wine route, Lake Garda and nearby towns like Verona.
+Without a doubt, try to stay at the Monte Tondo, the place is quite a legend, and because of that popularity, you will need to book early.
+If you are lucky enough to get in, you won’t regret it.
+The Monte Tondo is a perfect base for exploring not only the Valpolicella wine route but also the Soave wine route, Lake Garda, and nearby towns like Verona.

 Boscaini

-A lovely winery – the photo at the top of the page is taken from the surrounding hills looking down towards the farmhouse.
+A lovely winery—the photo further up the page is taken from the surrounding hills looking down towards the farmhouse.

 Vini San Michele

-Charming, family run estate, the Righetti family’s love for this ancient land and for its bounty is obvious in everything they do.
-For generations the family have been producing excellent “boutique wines” long before the term became fashionable.
+Charming, family-run estate in the heart of the Valpolicella Classico wine region, the Righetti family’s love for this ancient land and for its bounty is obvious in everything they do.
+For generations, the family has been producing excellent "boutique wines," long before the term became fashionable.
+Their Amarone and Valpolicella wines offer a harmonious fusion of classic flavors and contemporary finesse.

 Tommasi